Saturday, May 2, 2020

 Aestheticized equanimity as upāya

-At the same time, these moments of unaesthetized equanimity that I experienced in Cage's piece would not even have been possible without the affectivity of musical sounds.
-The music was what enabled the moments of emptiness.
-The 35th chapter of the Dàodéjīng illuminates in this way how musical sounds can lead to an experience of something beyond the likable sounds that caused us to listen to it in the first place:
+At the same time, the moments of unaestheticized equanimity I experienced in Cage’s piece would not have been possible without the affective presence of musical sound.
+The music itself was what enabled the glimpse of emptiness.
+The thirty-fifth chapter of the Dàodéjīng illuminates how musical beauty can lead toward an experience beyond the very pleasant sounds that first draw us in:

 [樂與餌] Music and things dear and delectable